caojacky91-cmyk/ebt/CONTRIBUTING.md

 Conventions (1:2)
   1. All the data variables (at d.js) must start with "e"
   2. Camel Case

-  3. Leave the old JS scripts with JS 2005 style
+  (optional 1) Leave the JS scripts with JS 2005 style

-  (optional 1) Leave all scripts shortest as possible (2: excepting comments)
+  (2: Leave all scripts shortest as possible (3: excepting comments)) Requirements (1:3)

-Requirements (1:3)
  1. Medium JS Knowledge
  2. JS RegExps Knowledge